 Dire Wolf Project Mission

-The Dire Wolf Project’s mission is to provide everything a family needs to support a happy life for their American Alsatian dog.
+The Dire Wolf Project’s mission is to fill the emptiness in your life by providing everything a family needs to support a happy life for their American Alsatian dog.

 I realize that all breeds can be trained (modified behavioral training) into companion dogs, but as I have stated, people who have never been into dogs and who have come to me from the neighborhood had dogs that they wanted or needed me to help train.
 They searched for the right dogs to fit into their homeowner neighborhoods.

 These homeowners had several choices: working dogs who herd, draft dogs, toy/companion dogs and the hounds, but some of them wanted a large companion dog.
 Oh, they liked to do stuff, but not on an "all out" show/trial type business.
 Heck, they hardly have the time.

 So, I had a choice, to go ahead and create such a breed that everyone wanted so that they wouldn't need to bring the dog to training classes or so they could train them easily and not fight with that bird dog or terrier to make him into a companion dog.